xsuite/xfields/docs/installation.rst

 --------------------

 In order to use the :doc:`cupy platform<platforms>`, the cupy package needs to be installed.
-In Anacoda or Miniconda this can be done as follows:
+In Anacoda or Miniconda (if needed, see dedicated section on :ref:`how to get a miniconda installation<miniconda>`) this can be done as follows:

 .. code-block:: bash